danbennett/DBRepo/readme.md

 By creating an abstraction through protocols the persistence strategy can be changed at compile time.

 # Repostiry protocols
-There are several shared protocols that are used through-out DBRepo for model object management.
+There are several protocols that are used throughout DBRepo for model object management.
+These can be used as mixins on concrete classes or protocol extensions.
 #### RepoQueryType
     func fetch<T : EntityType>(type : T.Type, predicate : NSPredicate?) throws -> [T]
 Given an argument of an `EntityType` type `fetch` shall return an array of that type.
 An optional `NSPredicate` can be provided to filter the query.